guro18/Exercise-Softhouse/README.md

 - Clone the repo to your local machine
 - Run: `npm install ts-node typescript` , to install packages
 - Make sure you have the inputfile you want to convert in the same directory
-- Run `node --loader ts-node/esm --experimental-specifier-resolution=node Main.ts <yourInputFile.txt> <yourOutputFileName>`
+- Run `node --loader ts-node/esm --experimental-specifier-resolution=node main.ts <your-input-file.txt> <your-output-file-name>`
 - The outputfile should appear in the same directory

 ## Project Structure
-- TagsDict.ts       # Contains the tags dictionary
+- tags-dict.ts       # Contains the tags dictionary
-- XMLConverter.ts   # Contains the XMLConverter class
+- xml-converter.ts   # Contains the XMLConverter class
-- Main.ts           # Main script that calls the class & methods & file operations
+- main.ts           # Main script that calls the class & methods & file operations